 - There are 3 main options for recording answer choices in paper surveys:

-- Blank space in which to write code
+- Blank space to write the code

 - Enumerator circles the option number to highlight the option selected (recommended as it can reduce field errors)